ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

 .. ticket-url::
 .. implemented::
 .. highlight:: haskell
-.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/0>`_.
+.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/448>`_.
-            **After creating the pull request, edit this file again, update the number in the link, and delete this bold sentence.**
 .. contents::

 This proposal updates the treatment of scoped type variables in GHC, tying